-Con Edison strives to engage all types of customers and provide consumer control over energy choices.
-Under the broad commercial and residential segment umbrella portfolios, the Company's programs are tailored to each customer segment's particular needs.
+Con Edison strives to engage all types of customers and provide consumer greater control over energy choices.
+Under the broad commercial and residential segment umbrella portfolios, the Company's programs are tailored to each customer segment's particular needs in a manner that considers the overall "market map," which can include other complementary pilot initiatives such as those by NYSERDA in that customer segment.
 The offerings described below should not be considered static, but rather evolving strategies that respond to market changes so as to serve a broad and diverse set of customers.
-Initiatives are designed to deliver efficiency savings and meet customer expectations in the most effective and expedient manner and to offer multiple opportunities for engagement with the Company and market partners.
+Initiatives are designed to deliver efficiency savings and meet customer expectations in an effective manner and to offer multiple opportunities for engagement with the Company and market partners.
 As such, customers can access information and energy saving incentives through the multiple delivery channels discussed further below.